 This course will take a comparative institutional approach to understanding British culture and society.
 That is, we will be comparing social instantiations in Britain (e.g. government, marriage/families, media, religion, sport, etc.) with our knowledge and understanding of those institutions in the U.S. Other topics to be examined comparatively are sexuality, gender, immigration, deviance/criminality, and even the culture of food.
 As learning sociologists, we will investigate a new land using our "sociological imagination" to understand those social phenomena which are normally difficult to uncover due to their everyday nature.
 Our modes of investigation will include first-hand experience, class reading and discussion, expert lectures, and field trips.
 Six credit hours.

-Course schedule for study abroad Summer II 2025 in London, England from July 3 through August 4, 2025.
+Course schedule for study abroad Summer 2026 in London, England from July 2 through August 3, 2026.